This post contains affiliate links.

 Salvador Dali Playing Cards (The Dali Museum, St Petersburg)

-This Dali Museum Salvador Dali playing cardsOpens in a new tab. deck features The Disintegration of The Persistence of Memory on its cover, which represents a reflection upon the fear of destruction during the Nuclear Age.
+This Dali Museum Salvador Dali playing cards deck features The Disintegration of The Persistence of Memory on its cover, which represents a reflection upon the fear of destruction during the Nuclear Age.

 The reproductions are a bit small, but I recommend the game though (it has the artworks’ titles on the cards).